Duet3D/wiki-content/User_manual/Connecting_hardware/IO_CNC_Pendant.md

 ## Cable

-If you are replacing the 18-or 20-core cable supplied with the pendant by 3- or 4-core cable, cut the 3- or 4-core cable to length and curl it if desired using the heat gun and a wooden dowel.
+If you are replacing the 18-or 20-core cable supplied with the pendant by 3- or 4-core cable, cut the 3- or 4-core cable to length, wind it around the wooden dowel and use the heat gun to set the curls.

 Remove the back of the pendant and cut the 18- or 20-core cable close to the body of the pendant, making sure that you leave enough length for the individual wires to reach the Arduino, which will be installed in the top of the pendant.
 Remove the cut cable from the cable gland and feed the 4-core cable though it instead.
 Use tape or heatshrink on the outside of the 4-core cable to make it big enough for the cable gland to grip.

 ## Pendant to Arduino Pro Micro wiring